rebelvg/framework.VR/readme.txt

 Activates only in multiplayer.

 You can make vehicle respawnable by adding
-0 = [this, WEST] spawn mf_fnc_vehicleRespawn;
+0 = [this, WEST] spawn mf_fnc_addVehicleRespawn;
 to the vehicle init, with WEST as an example of selected loadout.
 Or if you want for vehicle to respawn empty just use
-0 = [this] spawn mf_fnc_vehicleRespawn;
+0 = [this] spawn mf_fnc_addVehicleRespawn;
 Please test this before adding this to your mission, vehicle respawning can be inconsistent and vehicles can accidentally respawn at a position which is already occupied.
 It should work fine most of the time but needs checking.
+Vehicle should respawn at the exact same position it was placed at the start of the mission.
+Keep this area clear of other vehicles.

 Radios are now automatically added to any vehicle.
 To add radio to an object use the line below.